 There are many reasons that may have caused this phobia to develop.
 In many cases it is the occurrence of a traumatic incident in the past in the presence of a thunderstorm.
 This could be an extreme event such as a serious automobile accident which took place during a thunderstorm.
 It may be that the victim saw a person being struck by lightning.
 However, it’s more likely to be inherited from the behaviour of a peer during a thunder storm or picked up from media news reports, documentaries of scary movies which always seem in involve a thunderstorm!

-Forget Astraphobia though … no one need fear thunderstorms again thanks to a number of incredible treatment programs that really do work and there’s one we particularly recommend:
+Forget Astraphobia though … no one need fear thunderstorms again thanks to a number of incredible treatment programs that really do work.

 Thunderstorms are a completely natural weather phenomena that are unavoidable.
 Like it or not they’re going to happen from time to time.
 Often they are not accurately forecase and hence can come as a surprise.
 Sometimes they can feel quite scarey to us all.
 They can certainly trigger strong emotions – not just in humans but in animals too.